 So how is the Japanese government trying to spur growth?
 Below is a list of 5 of such needles that the Abe administration has launched:

-- This is in the hope that it makes business easier to do in Japan.
+- Lowering corporation tax * Corporation Tax has been lowered in April in this year by 2.4%. * This is in the hope that it makes business easier to do in Japan.

 Some of these have been implemented already and some are still in the pipeline.
 Anyway if the previous two arrows are meant to prop up the Japanese economy in the short run, this "arrow" of a thousand needles is meant to secure Japan's long term growth and economic health, and therefore needs time to take effect.